hampussanden/notes/content/python/data_wrangling/pandas_dataframe_importing_csv.md

-### Load a csv while specifying "." as missing values
+### Read a csv file while specifying "." as missing values

 ```python